 Our database contains hundreds of app development agencies, but you also need to know how to choose one.
 Brand names and awards are not enough as the app developer needs to be right for you, your business and your app idea.
 This brief guide helps you make a more informed choice.

-Types of App Developer
+Types of app developer

-There are four main types of app developers, though you can find many subsets within these (such as specialisation in a particular vertical or platform).
+There are four main types of app developers, though you can find many subsets within these (such as specialization in a particular vertical or platform).
 Broadly, Enterprise-level companies tend to cost more but have the strongest and quickest means to develop your app, while boutiques are more like small artisans, and the final category is sole freelancers.

 Enterprise (in house): Large companies that generally do everything from designing your app to building, testing and publishing it.
 They tend to require the largest budgets, and their designers and coders are mostly employees.